oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 > - Should Consumers publish any kind of birth and/or death messages?
->   - MQTT includes a "last will" mechanism to provide information when a device is disconnected
+>   - MQTT includes a "last will" mechanism to provide
+      information when a device is disconnected; A proposal not to use this feature is contained in [Section 2.7](#27-will-message).
 >   - The [Sparkplug B specification](sparkplug-b) defines a
   birth certificate mechanism to provide information when devices become connected.